Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Introduction

-\paragraph{Contributions.} \begin{enumerate}[leftmargin=*,nosep] \item \textbf{Framework:} CJE unifies calibration, weight stabilization, and uncertainty quantification for surrogate-based LLM evaluation. \item \textbf{Methods:} AutoCal-R (mean-preserving calibration), SIMCal-W (weight stabilization for improved ESS), and OUA inference (calibration-aware CIs). \item \textbf{Theory:} The CLE diagnostic provides a novel explanation for why high ESS is insufficient for IPS-style estimation, formalizing a precision floor under limited overlap.
-The Design-by-Projection framework applies established semiparametric principles to justify CJE's methods. \item \textbf{Validation:} A 13-estimator benchmark on ${\sim}5$k Arena prompts demonstrating 99\% ranking accuracy at full sample size (94\% averaged across all configurations) with 14$\times$ cost reduction (for 5 policies), and near-nominal CI coverage for stacked-DR (95--96\%). \item \textbf{Operations:} A closed-form Square Root Law for optimal budget allocation (\cref{app:budget}), enabling practitioners to minimize variance subject to cost constraints by balancing evaluation and calibration uncertainty. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate}[leftmargin=*,nosep] \item Framework: CJE unifies calibration, weight stabilization, and uncertainty quantification for surrogate-based LLM evaluation. \item Methods: Mean-preserving reward calibration, weight stabilization for improved ESS, and calibration-aware bootstrap inference. \item Theory: CJE adapts the surrogate index framework to LLM evaluation with a key innovation: transportability becomes auditable rather than assumed via the mean transport test.
+Inference is grounded in the efficient influence function for missing-outcome estimation, explaining why bootstrap with $\hat\theta_{\mathrm{aug}}$ achieves ${\sim}$95\% coverage where naive methods achieve 0\%.
+The CLE bound provides a novel explanation for OPE failure despite high ESS, formalizing a precision floor under limited overlap. \item Validation: A 13-estimator benchmark on ${\sim}5$k Arena prompts: at 5\% oracle fraction, 99\% pairwise ranking accuracy; across all configurations, 94\% average.
+Cost reduction of 14$\times$ (for 5 policies) with near-nominal CI coverage (${\sim}$95\% for both Direct and stacked DR). \item Operations: A closed-form Square Root Law for optimal budget allocation (\cref{app:budget}), enabling practitioners to minimize variance subject to cost constraints by balancing evaluation and calibration uncertainty. \end{enumerate}